Here are testimonials to our work, by category of endorser. All endorsements should be understood as from individuals, not any other entities.

 “As a community activist, I’ve had to fight to obtain documents from local governments which should have been freely provided.
 I cannot offer enough praise for Public Data Ferret.
 This is a resource which is sorely needed.
 Kudos for providing a valuable public service!”

-–Ray Akers, Seattle area
+–Ray Akers, southeast Seattle

 Public Data Ferret has developed a novel approach to informing citizens about important public policy issues: exploring the often overlooked troves of government documents that are available for public inspection, and then explaining what the documents mean to busy people through concise, objective, and clearly written articles.
 Public Data Ferret helps close a disturbing information gap that has opened as the media environment has diminished in resources and fractured into partisan outlets that inflame more than they inform.
 There is an urgent need for the service Public Data Ferret provides.